berkozcan/berkozcan/README.md

   💻 I am currently working on Full Stack Development.

-  ⏳ I'm a software engineering student in Poland.
+  ⏳ I'm a computer engineering student in Poland.

   👨‍💻 I am currently also interested in Frontend development.